 The attorneys of Kelly & Soto Law work to bring justice to Massachusetts residents who have been injured by others’ negligence and recklessness.
 If another driver has chosen to drive while distracted and injured you or a loved one of yours in a car accident, we are ready to help.

-Contact our firm for a free evaluation of your case.
+Contact our firm for a free evaluation of your case with a car accident lawyer.
 We offer a 30-day, risk-free, guarantee: If you are unhappy for any reason with our legal services within the first 30 days, your file will be returned free of charge.
 Call for professional and aggressive legal help today.